 Suppose you think a 21-period exponential moving average is a very good indicator.
 If it is really good it must do well in the past as well as in the future.
 To know that should backtest it.
 Let’s backtest 21 EMA on EURUSD daily chart.

 Don’t Miss: Forex Trading Approach in Right Way

 The lookback period for backtesting is 01/01/2000 to 8/20/2018.
 When the price crosses above 21-EMA long position are initiated and a long position is closed when the price cross below 21-EMA and the short position is taken immediately.
 A short position is closed when the price crosses above 21-EMA.

 |Net profit amount||1224|

 In the backtested period 607 trades were made by 21-EMA and price crossover strategy.
 It surely looks like using only 21-EMA to trade EURUSD would be a disaster.
 In this backtesting fix lot size of 0.1 was used to trade.

 Before jumping into algo first you need to have an objective trading strategy.
-This is the first article on objective trading strategy, I will keep writing on it in future too.
-Thank you for having your time to read it.
+This is the first article on the objective trading strategy, I will keep writing on it in the future too.
+Thank you for having the time to read it.
 If you have any queries/suggestions feel free to drop a comment below.
 Take care!